trofi/trofi.github.io.gen/posts/308-a-breakage-example-in-c-variadic-function.md

 with warnings.
 Make sure you have a way to validate passed types via other means.

-Sometimes breakages are very subtle: first `8` parameters would work just fine and `9`-th one will eat all your data.
+Sometimes breakage is very subtle: first `8` parameters would work just fine and `9th` one will eat all your data.
 And it will happen only on small set of architectures: `aarch64` and `ia64` :)

 `iwd` fix went upstream as